The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Introduction

-The main contributions of this work are three-fold: a) following the recently introduced skewed Lambert W $\times$ $F_X$ distributions \citep{GMGLambertW_Skewed} I introduce a meta-family of heavy tail Lambert W $\times$ $F_X$ distributions which include Tukey's $h$ distribution \citep{Tukey77} as a special case; b) I derive the analytic inverse and thus get a bijective transformation to ``Gaussianise'' heavy-tailed data (Section \ref{sec:heavy_tailed}); c) I also provide simple expressions for the cumulative distribution function (cdf) $G_Y(y)$ and probability density function (pdf) $g_Y(y)$ - including Tukey's $h$ and $hh$ distribution-, which can be easily implemented in standard statistics package (Section \ref{sec:dist_dens}).
+The main contributions of this work are three-fold: \begin{inparaenum}[a)] \item following \citet{GMGLambertW_Skewed} I introduce a meta-family of heavy tail Lambert W $\times$ $F_X$ distributions with Tukey's $h$ \citep{Hoaglin06} as a special case; \item I present a bijective transformation to ``Gaussianize'' heavy-tailed data (Section \ref{sec:heavy_tailed}); and \item I also provide simple expressions for the cumulative distribution function (cdf) $G_Y(y)$ and probability density function (pdf) $g_Y(y)$ - also for Tukey's $h$ --, which can be easily implemented in statistics software (Section \ref{sec:dist_dens}). \end{inparaenum}

 To the author's knowledge analytic expressions for Tukey's $h$ cdf and pdf are presented here (Section \ref{sec:Gaussian}) for the first time in the literature.
-Section \ref{sec:estimation} introduces a methods of moments estimator for the optimal inverse transformation and studies properties of the maximum likelihood estimator (MLE).
+Section \ref{sec:estimation} introduces a methods of moments estimator and studies the maximum likelihood estimator (MLE).
 Section \ref{sec:simulations} shows their finite sample properties.

 As has been shown in many case studies, Tukey's $h$ distribution (heavy tail Lambert W $\times$ Gaussian) is useful to model data with unimodal, heavy-tailed densities.
-Section \ref{sec:applications} not only confirms this finding for S\&P 500 log-returns, but also demonstrates the benefits of removing heavy tails from data for exploratory data analysis: in particular, Gaussianising $\gamma$-ray intensity data reveals a truly bimodal density, which even non-parametric estimators fail to detect if heavy tails are not removed.\\
+Section \ref{sec:applications} not only confirms this finding for S\&P 500 log-returns, but also demonstrates the benefits of removing heavy tails for exploratory data analysis: Gaussianizing $\gamma$-ray intensity data reveals a bimodal density, which even non-parametric estimators fail to detect if heavy tails are not removed.
+Finally, we discuss the new methodology and future work in Section \ref{sec:discussion_outlook}.
+All proofs are given in the Supplementary Material, Appendix \ref{sec:proofs}.

-Computations, figures, and simulations were done with the open-source statistics package \textsc{R} \citep{R10}.
-Functions used in the analysis and many other methods are available in the R package \href{http://cran.r-project.org/web/packages/LambertW/index.html}{\texttt{LambertW}}, which provides necessary tools to perform Lambert W inference in practice.